xuru/pyvisdk/docs/source/do/host_numeric_sensor_info.rst

     .. py:attribute:: sensorType

         The type of the sensor.
 If the sensor type is set to Other the sensor name can be used to further identify the type of sensor.
-The sensor units can also be used to further implicitly determine the type of the sensor.
+The sensor units can also be used to further implicitly determine the type of the sensor.See HostNumericSensorType

     .. py:attribute:: unitModifier